crazyboycjr/apache-drill-tpch-experiments/README.md

 ```
 and `make`.
 After make finishes, use `./dbgen -vf -s 1` to generate 1GB data.
 This data should have `.tbl` suffix, move these files to `tpch-data/`

-The benchmark queries and create table queries are extracted from [drill-perf-test-framework](https://github.com/mapr/drill-perf-test-framework).
-I made some changes to them for my environment.
+The benchmark scripts under `tpch-queries/` and create table scripts `tpch_create_table.sql` are extracted from [drill-perf-test-framework](https://github.com/mapr/drill-perf-test-framework).
+I made some changes to have it work for me.

 ## Standalone and single node Mode